FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more

 During my stay here, only one morning was the tide low enough to run the full 3 km stretch from the north end by Rim Lae restaurant to the south where a rocky outcrop divides the beach.
 You don't want to miss an opportunity to run on this stunning beach so keep an eye on the Koh Tao Tide Times.

-If the tide is high, a narrow street close to the beach provides another running option.
+If the tide is high, a narrow street close to the beach provides an alternative running option.
 It has lots of shops, restaurants, and hotels to checkout as you run along.
-This street gets busy during the day, but is much quieter in the morning, and it goes all the way to Mae Haad Pier.
+This street gets busy during the day, but is quiet in the morning, and it goes all the way to Mae Haad Pier.

-A third option for running here is a slightly hilly loop that includes the beach road and the main road.
+If you would like another running route option, I found a slightly hilly loop that includes the beach road and the main road.
 The loop I did (as shown below) is about 6 kms.
 I passed the pier and ran up the road that leads to the French Market.
 The main road gets busy with motorbikes so be sure to face the traffic as there are no sidewalks/pavements here.

-As quoted by one of our tour guides, Koh Tao has no historical basis as it was only first inhabited in 1947 and only really 'discovered' in the 1980's but has since steadily grew to the bustling island it is now.
+As quoted by a tour guide we met, Koh Tao actually has no historical basis as it was only first inhabited in 1947 and only really 'discovered' in the 1980's but has since steadily grew to the bustling island it is now.

 Watching the sunset over Sairee Beach is an unforgettable experience.
 You will be spoiled for choices as to which bar/restaurant you choice to watch it from, but be sure to get there early to get a good seat!

-During my stay in Hua Hin, one of my runs was a combination of running along the beach and along the road to the Fishing Pier.
-The beach run was beautiful even though it wasn't very long.
+During a previous visit to Hua Hin when the tide was high, one of my runs was a combination of running along the accessible part of the beach and then along the road to the Fishing Pier.
+It was beautiful to run on the beach even for a short distance.

 When looking for running routes away from the beach in Hua Hin, keep in mind that there are railway tracks and only a few places to cross.
 I found a 7km circular route that crossed the tracks in two different locations (adjacent to Road 88 and Road 94) as shown below.
 Another running option is to simply run along the main road - Phet Kasen Road.

-When I am running in a new location, I always carry my phone for safety and also to capture the often stunning scenes along the way.
+Whenever I am running in a new location, I carry my phone for safety and also to capture the often stunning scenery along the way.
 I use the #PRPocket to comfortably and securely carry and protect my phone while running.

-There are lots of things to see and do while in Hua Hin and the cost of taxis are very reasonable.
-Use the Grab app for the best taxi prices.
-Tuk tuks (a three-wheeled open air vehicle) used to be the cheapest way to get around, but now they are considered a tourist attraction and cost slightly more than a taxi.
+There are lots of things to see and do while in Hua Hin and taxis are priced very reasonably.
+Use Grab or Bolt apps for the best taxi prices.
+Previously, tuk tuks (a three-wheeled open air vehicle) were the cheapest way to get around, but now they are considered a tourist attraction and cost more than a taxi.
 Be sure to negotiate your tuk tuk fare before getting in.

 The Monsoon Valley Vineyard is about 45 minutes drive away from the city center but worth a visit.
 You can visit the elephant sanctuary, do a wine tour, cycle along the bike trail and then enjoy a delicious lunch with amazing views.

-The Hua Hin Fishing Pier comes to life in the evenings.
-There are many food and drink stalls all along the pier and many tables set up to enjoy the DJ at the end of the pier.
-A really nice, relaxing place to sit, eat and enjoy the view looking back on the city.
+The Hua Hin Fishing Pier is a nice place for a leisurely stroll and some photos during the daytime, but at night, it comes to life with many food and drink stalls and musical entertainment.
+A nice, relaxing place to sit, eat and enjoy the view looking back on the city.

-The Night Market, is a vibrant market, where you can shop for local handicrafts, try delicious street food, and experience its lively atmosphere.
+The Hua Hin Night Market, is a vibrant market, where you can shop for local handicrafts, try delicious street food, and experience its lively atmosphere.

 Visit the Cicada Market and the Tamarind Market; two night markets within walking distance of each other.
 They both feature handmade crafts, art exhibitions, live music, and a variety of delicious food stalls.